Asamoah hopes 2010 experience can spur Ghana on

 "It's our third consecutive appearance in the World Cup finals, we hope to have a long run and we'll be doing all we possibly can to make that happen.

-"I think you know what you're going to get from Germany... strong, well organised yet skilful opponents, who have a rich history in international tournaments.
+"I think you know what you're going to get from Germany... strong, well organized yet skilful opponents, who have a rich history in international tournaments.

 "Portugal are blessed with technically gifted players and a true match-winner in Cristiano Ronaldo."